Astrian/dualcodes/readme.md

     working_dir: /opt/app/packages/backend/db
 ```

+After Docker prompts that the project has already launched, reverse proxy the port `9999` (or your custom port) to your domain and 443 port.
+We recommended configuring HTTPS for DualCodes so it can use your device’s camera to scan QR codes and improve security.

 ## Contribute to DualCodes
 DualCodes is currently in an active development sequence, so please monitor the data backup.
 You can also contribute to DualCodes by fork, modify codes, and create a pull request for us!